 - Reduce the risk of falls by making the home safer with the advice of an occupational therapist and using the correct assistive devices (including different types of walkers or canes) when needed as instructed by a physical therapist

 - Get active and keep moving.
 Exercise helps maintain strong bones and can ease dystonia among other symptoms.
 There is no gold standard exercise — whatever you enjoy and can do is the right exercise.
 Try to be active at least 30-45 minutes daily.
 Walking, swimming, yoga, tai chi, dancing, etc. are all good choices.

 - See a physical therapist for advice on how to stretch, strengthen and relax your muscles and for a program of exercises tailored to your own PD symptoms.

 - Ask your doctor about detecting changes in posture early, when they can be treated and before they become permanent.

 - Visit your doctor for regular physicals to rule out causes of pain unrelated to PD or changes in the spine unrelated to PD.

-- Alternative or complementary therapies may be helpful in some cases.
-For example, acupuncture or massage can help some people with pain and may be considered.
+- Alternative or Therapies that you use in addition to your medications (not to replace them); examples include nutritional supplements, acupuncture and massage. may be helpful in some cases.
+For example, A complementary therapy in which a trained practitioner inserts small needles into the skin; has been proven to relieve pain. or massage can help some people with pain and may be considered.